Delors/Course_W3M20014/5-aes.rst

 AES Key Expansion
 ------------------

-- Takes as input a four-word (16 byte) key and produces a linear array of 44 words (176) bytes
+- Takes as input a four-word (16 byte) key and produces a linear array of 44 words (176) bytes.
 - This is sufficient to provide a four-word round key for the initial `AddRoundKey` stage and each of the 10 rounds of the cipher.
-- Key is copied into the first four words of the expanded key
+- Key is copied into the first four words of the expanded key.
 - The remainder of the expanded key is filled in four words at a time.
 - Each added word :math:`w[i]` depends on the immediately preceding word, :math:`w[i – 1]`, and the word four positions back, :math:`w[i – 4]`
-- In three out of four cases a simple XOR is used
+- In three out of four cases a simple XOR is used.
-- For a word whose position in the w array is a multiple of 4, a more complex function is used
+- For a word whose position in the w array is a multiple of 4, a more complex function :math:`g` is used.

 AES Key Expansion - Visualized